Chicago nixes school for 3rd day as virus, union debate rage

 Associated Press

-The union, which voted this week to revert to online instruction, told teachers not to show up to schools starting Wednesday during the latest COVID-19 surge while both sides negotiate.
-The move just two days after students returned from winter break prompted district officials to cancel classes each day for students in the roughly 350,000-student district during negotiations, saying there’s no plan to return to districtwide remote instruction.
+The union, which voted this week to revert to online instruction, told teachers not to show up to schools starting Wednesday while both sides negotiate.
+The move just two days after students returned from winter break prompted district officials to cancel classes for students in the roughly 350,000-student district during negotiations, saying there’s no plan to return to districtwide remote instruction.

 School districts nationwide have confronted the same pandemic issues, with most opting to stay open while ramping up virus testing, tweaking protocols and other adjustments in response to the shifting pandemic.
 But a growing number of U.S. districts, including some large school systems, have gone back to remote learning as infections soar and sideline staff members.